0xmenna/bdev-snapshot-service/README.md

 Two main variants of the subsystem exist: a stable V1 version and an experimental V2 version.
 The V1 is fully spec-compliant and can be tested on the `singlefile_fs` in the tests directory.
 The V2 aims to support all file systems and comes with some trade-offs and less stability.

+To fully test both versions, we recommend using kernel version 6.14.0.
+Actually, the V1 module version requires a kernel ≥ 6.3.0, but V2 only supports one of the latest versions.
+For this reason, we suggest using 6.14.0.
+For an easy setup, Ubuntu 25.04 includes that kernel version by default.

 ### 🧪 Test 1: `singlefile_fs`

 This test uses a simplified file system (`tests/singlefile_fs`) and targets the stable V1 version of the snapshot module.